dobrovolsky/kb-notes.nvim/README.md

 }

 require('kb_notes').setup {
-  -- Required: path to your notes notes_path = '/Users/s/kb/notes/',
+  -- Required: full path to your notes notes_path = '/Users/s/kb/notes/',
   -- Optinal: use a custom post init function note_post_init = KBPostInit
+  -- Optinal: define your own template for new notes -- supported variabled {note_name} will be replaced with your name template = '# {note_name}
 }

 -- Example post init function